In General

 Sights

-ex NC/PRR Riderwood Station
+the NC/PRR Riderwood Station

-This station is privately owned.
-The Riderwood Station is of a Frank Furness design.
-The station was sold to the station operator in approximately 1964 after the Pennsy stopped running the Parkton Local.
-Somewhere around 2002, the woman who owned it (the surviving widow of the station operator), decided to sell it.
-I got a call while in Minneapolis on business from a fellow named Mr. Coale of the Ruxton-Riderwood Improvement Association asking me for help (don't know why he called me, or how he knew I had an interest in trains).
-So I went to a monthly council meeting and petitioned Baltimore County to put it on their historical list, which didn't look good at the hearing, because the council was turning down similar requests.
-But after two sessions and a little speech, it finally did make it onto the list, and the woman and her real estate agent got really pissed at me because the best offer they had gotten was from a real estate developer who wanted to tear it down and put up 4 or 5 houses on the acre and a half it sits on.
+Not that I am looking for fame and fortune, but I do believe that people who do things -for free- and on their own time, they should be recognized for doing so.
+This is one case where the Ruxton-Riderwood Improvement Association dropped the ball, when they issued a note to their members about getting the Riderwood Station on Baltimore County's Historic Register.
+Here's why: In 2002, the woman who owned the station (the surviving widow of the station operator), decided to sell it.
+I got a call while in Minneapolis on business from a fellow named Mr. Coale of the Ruxton-Riderwood Improvement Association asking me for help (don't know why he called me, or how he knew I had an interest in trains, because it was before I started my website).
+So I went to a monthly council meeting and petitioned Baltimore County to put it on their historical list.
+The following month at the second hearing, "things" were not looking good, because the council was turning down similar requests.
+But after an additional short speech, I succeeded in getting it onto the list!
+Yea!
+The woman and her real estate agent got really pissed at me because the best offer they had gotten was from a real estate developer who wanted to tear it down and put up 4 or 5 houses on the acre and a half it sits on.
 Score one for "us".
 The house sold for $175K back in 2002, and recently sold for around $650K before the real estate bust.
 It looks like a second fireplace was added sometime after the station was originally built.

 ex NC/PRR Ruxton Station

-1892, S. W. Wiley JR
+1892, S. W. Wiley Jr

 from Terry Jo Miller collection